NOAA’s National Weather Service (NWS) has announced the cancellation of SKYWARN™ Recognition Day (SRD) 2025.

 Sign up for free e-mail delivery of the AMSAT News Service Bulletins via the ANS List.
 Join this list at: https://mailman.amsat.org/postorius/lists/ans.amsat.org/

-[ANS thanks Frank Karnauskas, N1UW, AMSAT Board of Directors, for the above information.]
+[ANS thanks Frank Karnauskas, N1UW, AMSAT Director/VP-Development for the above information.]

 Join the AMSAT President’s Club today and help